SherlockPsy/Life/00_CONSTITUTION_OF_REALITY.md

 This system is not a simulator.
 It is not a game.
 It is not a tool.
-It is not a storytelling engine.
+It is not a narrative engine.

 It is a **semantic reality**.

 Nothing is calculated.
-Nothing is optimised.
+Nothing is optimized.
 Nothing is balanced.
 Nothing is reasoned about in the background.

-The system records text.
-The system rereads text.
+The system:
+- records text
+- rereads text
-The system produces new text when invoked.
+- writes text when invoked

 Nothing else happens.